 “I’ll NEVER get to play with d-dead stuff again”

-Green Lantern: Rebirth and in the eleven years since has become one of the most prominent members of Green Lantern's rogue gallery.
-He's become an even greater threat during Robert Venditti's tenure and now, with the source wall merged with his abilities, the universe is in a perilous situation.
-Enter Hal Jordan in this week's Green Lantern #45 as he tries to prevent Hand from reaching Earth and destroying it with his "Medusa Touch".
+Black Hand was re-introduced to a new generation of readers on the pages of Green Lantern: Rebirth and in the eleven years since has become one of the most prominent members of Green Lantern’s rogue gallery.
+He’s become an even greater threat during Robert Venditti’s tenure and now, with the source wall merged with his abilities, the universe is in a perilous situation.
+Enter Hal Jordan in this week’s Green Lantern #45 as he tries to prevent Hand from reaching Earth and destroying it with his “Medusa Touch”.

 Black Hand was already a broken character from a mental state and Venditti’s work with the character takes him from being macabre to downright demented.
 I actually find William Hand almost a sympathetic character at this point as he’s gone from being a psychopath to being someone who simply doesn’t understand what’s wrong with him and who just wants to find someplace to be at peace.
 At this point it seems that Black Hand is someone who’s become too much of a danger to the universe to continue to exist and by the issue’s end it appears that Hal Jordan has come to think this way as well.